Lydia

 As ya can see, there are many accomplished individuals who share the name Lydia.
 Whether ya’re looking for a historical figure or a modern celebrity to inspire yar child, there’s no shortage of options to choose from.

-Variations and Diminutives of Lydia
+Variations & Diminutives of Lydia

 Name Variations